baedrik/snip721-reference-impl/README.md

 }
 ```
 ### <a name="accesslevel"></a>AccessLevel
-AccessLevel determines the type of access being granted or revoked to the specified address in a SetWhitelistedApproval message or to everyone in a SetGlobalApproval message.
-The levels are mutually exclusive for any address (or for everyone if it is a global approval).
+AccessLevel determines the type of access being granted or revoked to the specified address in a [SetWhitelistedApproval](#setwhitelisted) message or to everyone in a [SetGlobalApproval](#setglobal) message.
+Inventory-wide approval and token-specific approval are mutually exclusive levels of access.
 The levels are:
 * `"approve_token"` - grant approval only on the token specified in the message
 * `"revoke_token"` - revoke a previous approval on the specified token
 * `"all"` - grant approval for all tokens in the message signer's inventory.
 This approval will also apply to any tokens the signer acquires after granting `all` approval